SmashingMods/ChemLib-Fabric/README.md

 # License

-ChemLib is licensed under the MIT license.
-Full license is in **LICENSE.md**.
+ChemLib is All Rights Reserved unless explicity stated.